scrapy/scrapy/docs/experimental/exporters.rst

       Return the serialized value for the given field.
 You can override this method (in your custom Item Exporters) if you want to control how a particular field or value will be serialized/exported.

+      By default, this method looks for a serializer :ref:`declared in the item field <topics-exporters-serializers>` and returns the result of applying that serializer to the value.
+If no serializer is found, it returns the value unchanged except for ``unicode`` values which are encoded to ``str`` using the encoding declared in the :attr:`encoding` attribute.

       :param field: the field being serialized
       :type field: :class:`~scrapy.item.Field` object